ZiQiLN/ziqiln/README.md

 We live by the rules, so that's why I have respect for 🔏 Privacy, 🎨 User Experience/User Interface and ⚡ Performance when it comes to products, and when it comes to software and code I trying to find ✨ **Efficient** ✨values for invididual problems as that's what engineering is - in my way software should well-structured and designed, hiding all of the complex things behind abstraction - however, it's like common sense to do that.

+> "Software is like chemistry, you gonna blow your ass when cooking meth from time to time" ~ My brain at 3AM

 > “He who has a why to live for can bear almost any how.” ~ Friedrich Nietzsche

 <details>